The Huxley Lecture, Royal Anthropological Institute, 2012.

 Macfarlane, Alan.
 2007.
 Japan Through the Looking Glass: London: Profile.

 Macfarlane, Alan.
-2012 The Invention of the Modern World [Currently in digital form in The Fornightly Review, at http://fortnightlyreview.co.uk/invention.]
+2012 The Invention of the Modern World [Also published in serial form in The Fornightly Review at http://fortnightlyreview.co.uk/invention.]

 Polanyi, Karl.
 1944.
 The Great Transformation.
 Boston: Beacon Press.